China's waste import ban: The Green Fence Operation

-The quality of recyclable materials exported to China gradually declined; on the contrary, large amounts of waste entering China was mixed with food, garbage, and other pollutants.
+The quality of recyclable materials exported to China gradually declined; a large amount of the waste entering China was mixed with food, garbage, and other pollutants.
 These unmanageable waste products have thus burdened the Chinese government.
-Similarly, the profitability of the waste industry has attracted speculators to invest in the market.
-In order to enhance the management of the market and the reduction of illegal traffic, the Chinese government had decided to implement the green fence operation.
-It is said that this operation was the result of the China customs enforcing action against the law governing from February to November 2013.
+Similarly, the profitability of the waste industry attracted speculators to invest in the market.
+In order to enhance the management of the market and the reduction of illegal traffic, the Chinese government decided to implement the green fence operation.
 This initiative was designed to monitor the quality and flow of incoming waste and combat smuggling.
-It was reported that in just five months, China customs had seized 337 cases of solid waste smuggling amounting to 1.7 billion RMB.
+It was reported that in just five months, China customs had seized 337 cases of smuggled solid waste, amounting to 1.7 billion RMB in value.

 According to the regulations of the China Waste Plastics Association, import license transactions are prohibited, and imported waste plastics must be delivered to factories with import qualifications in accordance with the provisions of the import license.
 Since countries are dependent on China's waste imports, this action had adversely affected the entire value chain of waste plastics and exporting countries.

 In Chinese ports, inspections of waste have slowed down port operations, which means that exporters need to bear the demurrage of the goods left in the dock before the inspection.
 At the same time, a large number of waste materials that have not passed the review have also been returned.
 By the end of 2013, China's waste imports had been reduced by one million metric tons.
 China's policy has made exporting countries aware of the drawbacks of excessive dependence on exports.
 Hence, this will bring a negative impact on the domestic reprocessing capacity of exporting countries.